-This page provides resources and info to help local governments in California to pursue their own prohibition on new gas stations.
+This page provides resources and info to help local governments and community stakeholders in California pursue their own prohibition on new gas stations.

-The first city in the United States to institute a prohibition on new gas stations was Petaluma, California, approved unanimously on February 22.
-Their ordinance is complex and includes elements that address existing gas stations, which is unnecessary and invites complexity, controversy, and the potential for opposition.
-It is best to keep things as simple as possible – an ordinance that prohibits the construction of new gas stations.
-That said, here is the Petaluma Ordinance and attachments 1-7.
+Petaluma.
+The first city in the United States to institute a prohibition on new gas stations was Petaluma, California, approved unanimously on February 22, 2021.
+Here is the Petaluma Ordinance and attachments 1-7.
 And here is CONGAS’s Letter of Support for the prohibition.

 Calistoga (Napa County).
 The second city, December 2021.
 Agenda Staff Report which includes the draft ordinance.

 Rohnert Park.
 Moratorium (January 2022), and Permanent Prohibition (March 2022)

 Sebastopol.
 April 19, 2022 – Ordinance.

 Cotati.
 Resolution – July 26, 2022

 Santa Rosa Ordinance – August 23, 2022

 Two other resolutions that may be helpful: